Where in Time Is Carmen Sandiego? (game show): Gameplay

+Opening

 Before the show began, the viewing audience would see Carmen Sandiego in her V.I.L.E. headquarters.
 In Season 1, Carmen appeared in a fourth wall type of narration.
 In Season 2, a surveillance nano-probe from ACME filmed Carmen in her lair where it went unnoticed.
 She would be complaining to herself and plotting to steal the historical "seed" of her complaint.
 Carmen then summoned one of her V.I.L.E. henchmen or henchwomen and told him/her what to steal and where to go.
 In Season One, she would shine an "Info-Beam" on the villain to give the details of the object in question.
 In Season Two, she would give the thief a "Loot Orb" or "Cybersphere" to contain it and are just told to bring the object back to her when they find it.
-Once the villain takes off to do their mission, The Chief then told the audience that Carmen's chosen henchman had stolen something which had to be recovered in 28 minutes (the length of each episode) to prevent temporal paradox.
-The show then began with the Engine Crew preparing the ACME Chronoskimmer (a flying saucer capable of time travel) for launch like activating the Chrono-Computer, launching the Time Pods, powering up the boosters, and then singing the show's theme song while dancing.
+Once the villain takes off to do their mission, The Chief then told the audience that one of Carmen's chosen henchman had stolen something from the past.
+She tells them to recover the loot in 28 minutes (the length of each episode) to prevent temporal paradox.
+The show then began with the Engine Crew to initiate the ACME Chronoskimmer (a flying saucer capable of time travel) for launch sequence in Season 1 only, in Season 2, The Engine Crew just boot up the Chrono-Computer in both seasons instead of initiate the Cronoskimmer launch sequence, powering up the engines in both seasons instead of intia, extend the temporal sequencer in Season 1 only, in Season 2, The Engine Crew launching the Time Probes instead of extending the temporal sequencer, and then singing the show's theme song while dancing.
 Afterward, the Chief would introduce host "Kevin Shinick".
-In the first season, Kevin would enter from the left of the Chronoskimmer.
+In the first season, Kevin would directly enter from the left of the Chronoskimmer.
 In Season 2, Kevin was seen goofing around in his room until the Chief called him to do the show.
 He would then enter from the right of the Chronoskimmer.

 Each episode's general theme stemmed from the loot of the day, which helped to shape the history of its kind.
 For example, when Carmen stole P.T.
-Barnum's "The Greatest Show on Earth" slogan, the episode focused on the history of advertising.
+Barnum's "The Greatest Show on Earth" slogan, the episode focused on the history of advertising, and when Carmen stole Poe's pen, the episode focused on the history of literature and horror.